Polotoz/gps_project/README.md

 You need au Web server with PHP5 installed on it.

 - Move the php files to the "www" Web server root.

+For a better experience, please use this application with Google Chrome

 ## 1 - Présentation du projet / Project display